 Located in Flagler County, Palm Coast is one of the most populous cities in Florida.
 The population of the city was around 80,000 in the year 2014.
 The city has amazing trails and a state park.
 Even the beaches and museums are unique in their own way.
-Book the top vacation rentals in town, and have a look at the best things to do in Palm Coast, Florida while you are here.
+Bring the whole family, stay in a family resort and explore the beautiful coast together.
+You can also book the top vacation rentals in town to stay homey on vacation.
+Here are the best things to do in Palm Coast, Florida.

 1. Art LaMay Studios